Developer-Students-Club-MAIT/bill-splitter/README.md

-# bill_splitter
+# Bill Splitter

-A new Flutter project.
+A Flutter project for both ios and android devices used to split the bill between friends .

 ## Getting Started